-In Sudan, children face enormous challenges every day.
-Due to ongoing conflict, many children live under the threat of violence, as well as the possibility of exploitation and abuse.
-They also often face food and water shortages, inadequate or non-existent healthcare, little hope for an education and one of the highest infant mortality rates.
-Many children in Sudan have known only violence and fear.
+For many of Sudan’s children, this means growing up knowing only fear, loss and deprivation.
+Many live under the threat of violence, as well as the risk of exploitation and abuse.
+They also often face severe food and water shortages, inadequate or non-existent health care, little hope for an education and one of the highest infant mortality rates.

 - 47% of people live in poverty

 Thanks to giving people like you, our work is saving and sustaining young lives, including the over 374,000 children in Sudan we reached last year.